dashingsoft/pyarmor/docs/pack-obfuscated-scripts.rst

     ( cd dist/obf;
       build_exe --library library.zip -i queens hello.py )

-Update ``dist/obf/library.zip``, merge those files only in ``dist/library.zip``.
-Because the obfuscated scripts in the former, all the other dependencies in the latter.
+Update ``dist/obf/library.zip``, which only includes the obfuscated scripts, merge all the dependenices files from ``dist/library.zip`` into it.

 Copy all the files to final output::